petsc/petsc/doc/manual/dmplex.rst

 ``dm``; this ``PetscSF`` is constructed with the global point number tags that we saved along with the mesh points.

-As the DMPlex mesh just loaded might not have a desired distribution, it is common to redistribute the mesh for a better distribution using ``DMPlexDistribute()``, e.g., as:
+As the ``DMPLEX`` mesh just loaded might not have a desired distribution, it is common to redistribute the mesh for a better distribution using ``DMPlexDistribute()``, e.g., as: